2026-05-20 15:11:01 | EST

 News Analysis

-Filter for truly exceptional businesses with our ROIC analysis.
-Return on invested capital and economic value added calculations to find companies generating superior returns on every dollar deployed.
-Quality metrics that separate the best from the rest.
+Assess competitive moat durability with our proprietary framework.
+Competitive landscape analysis and economic moat assessment to find companies built to win for the long haul.
+Industry dynamics and barriers that sustain market position.
 India’s Commerce Department has asked industry bodies to propose measures to boost import substitution and exports, as escalating West Asia tensions drive oil prices higher and threaten to widen the current account deficit.
 The consultation aims to mitigate external vulnerabilities by reducing import dependence and diversifying export markets.

 Live News